 Having the IUD inserted wasn’t as painful as I imagined.
-It hurt, but it was quick.1 I had some light cramping immediately after and on and off for a few days.
+It hurt, but it was quick. ((I also took 400 Ibuprofen before my appointment.))
+I had some light cramping immediately after and on and off for a few days.

 When I had my consultation for getting the IUD, they warned me my periods might be heavier and my cramps worse–but I figured it was probably worth it.
 Cramps aren’t fun, but I’m not really bothered by blood and since I use a Diva cup, I didn’t think it’d really affect my daily life much.

 I’m so glad the IUD is an option for people because it works great for many, but it was terrible for me.